Saturday, June 17, 2017

 4-7:00 P.M., Exhibit Hall

-Buffet: Danish Pork Roulade (Danish style pork roast rolled with apricots and prunes), Swedish Meatballs in Brown Cream Gravy, Norwegian Beef and Cabbage, Braised Red Cabbage, Janneson’s Temptation (a traditional Swedish casserole made of potatoes, onions, pickled sprats, bread crumbs and cream), Garden Salad, Danish Smørrebrød (Open-Faced Sandwiches), Shrimp and Herring Salad , Nordic Cheeses, Fresh Baked Bread and Crisps, Nordic Ricecream Dessert with Cherry Sauce, Cookies and Pastries, Soda, Coffee & Bottled Water. $15.00 (Kids 6 and under: $7)
+Buffet: Danish Pork Roulade (Danish style pork roast rolled with apricots and prunes), Danish Ham with Cream Sauce, Swedish Meatballs in Brown Cream Gravy, Medister Polse (Norwegian Pork Sausage), Braised Red Cabbage, Janneson’s Temptation (a traditional Swedish casserole made of potatoes, onions, pickled sprats, bread crumbs and cream), Garden Salad, Danish Smørrebrød (Open-Faced Sandwiches), Shrimp and Herring Salad , Nordic Cheeses, Fresh Baked Bread and Crisps, Cream Filled Pastry Shells drizzled in Dark Chocolate, Cookies and Pastries, Soda, Coffee & Bottled Water. $15.00 (Kids 6 and under: $7)

 7:30 -9 PM, Arena, doors open at 7 PM

 This 50th Anniversary Special Event requires a special ticket: $15 general admission; $25 reserve seating.
 The concert ticket includes admission to the festival after 5 PM.
 Come for dinner and the concert!
 If you arrive before 5 PM, you will need to purchase a festival admission wrist band good for all three days.